MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Make a prediction with your SmartPredictor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  In order to make new predictions and summarize local explainability
+In order to make new predictions and summarize local explainability of
-   of your model on new datasets, you can use the method add_input of
+your model on new datasets, you can use the method add_input of the
-   the SmartPredictor.
--  The add_input method is the first step to add a dataset for
+SmartPredictor. - The add_input method is the first step to add a
-   prediction and explainability.
--  It checks the structure of the dataset, the prediction and the
+dataset for prediction and explainability. - It checks the structure of
-   contribution if specified.
+the dataset, the prediction and the contribution if specified. - It
--  It applies the preprocessing specified in the initialisation and
+applies the preprocessing specified in the initialisation and reorder
-   reorder the features with the order used by the model. (see the
+the features with the order used by the model. (see the documentation of
-   documentation on this method)
--  In API mode, this method can handle dictionnaries data which can be
+this method) - In API mode, this method can handle dictionnaries data
-   received from a GET or a POST request.
+which can be received from a GET or a POST request.

 Add data
 ^^^^^^^^

 .. code:: ipython3

-    predictor_load.add_input(x = X_df, ypred = y_df)
+    predictor_load.add_input(x=X_df, ypred=y_df)

 Make prediction
 ^^^^^^^^^^^^^^^